gitpharm01/gitpharm01.github.io/README.md

 03- Start making the model.
 Change the settings in the parameters box and press "Update" to see the result.

-04- Download the model by pressing the download button.(Multiple printable file formats available!)
+04- Download the model by pressing the "Generate STL" button.(Multiple printable file formats available!) and click on the "Download link".

 05- Go to the next part